vocalpy/vocalpy/docs/getting_started/quickstart.md

 +++

-### Data type for sound: `vocalpy.Sound`
+### Data type for sound: {py:class}`vocalpy.Sound`

 +++

-The first data type we'll learn about is one that represents sounds.
+The first data type we'll learn about is one that represents a sound, not suprisingly named {py:class}`vocalpy.Sound`.
 We start here since all our analyses start with sound.
-We can load sound data using the :meth:`vocalpy.Sound.read` method.
+We can load an audio signal from a file using the {py:meth}`vocalpy.Sound.read` method.

 ```{code-cell} ipython3
 wav_path = bfsongrepo.sound[0]  # we write this out just to make it explicit that we have a pathlib.Path pointing to a wav audio file